All About Neutropenia

 A white blood cell (WBC) is one type of blood cell in the body.
 These cells are part of our immune system.
 Our immune system fights infection and protects our bodies from harmful bacteria, viruses and other foreign invaders.
 WBCs are made in the bone marrow.
 They are found throughout our blood and lymph systems.
 There are five types of white blood cells.
 Each has its own job in the immune system:

 - Lymphocytes (T and B cells) (25-35%).

 - Eosinophils (1-3%).

-In order to check the number of these different white blood cells in your blood, your provider may order a Complete Blood Cell (CBC) blood test with differential.
+In order to check the number of these different white blood cells in your blood, your provider may order a Complete Blood Count (CBC) blood test with differential.
+Your provider may also check your “ANC” which is a total count of neutrophils.
 This article will focus on the role of neutrophils and what happens when their levels are low.

 What is a neutrophil?

 - Neutrophils make up the largest number of WBCs.